awsdocs/amazon-pinpoint-user-guide/doc-source/settings-account.md

 #### Registered Keyword<a name="settings-account-sms-number-keyword-registered"></a>

-A required custom keyword that is specific to your SMS use case\.
-For example, your audience might text the keyword DISCOUNT to your short code, and the response message could include a promotional code\.
+A registered keyword is a keyword that's specific to your SMS use case\.
+When you use short codes, you're required to register this keyword with mobile carriers\.
+Customers can send this keyword to your short code to get more information about the products and services you offer\.

 #### Managing Keyword Settings<a name="settings-account-sms-number-keyword-managing"></a>

 Use the Amazon Pinpoint console to customize the keyword responses for your number\.

-1. On the **Account settings** page, under **Number settings**, choose the short code or long code for which you want to manage keyword responses\.
+1. On the **Account settings** page, under **Number settings**, choose the short code or long code that you want to manage keyword responses for\.

    The **Number settings** page displays\.
 Under **Keywords**, the console provides:
    + The default keywords HELP and STOP\.
-You can edit the response messages, but you cannot edit the keywords\.
+You can edit the response messages, but you can't edit the keywords\.
    + Your registered keyword\.
 If you want to change your registered keyword, you must first open a case with AWS Support and request to update your keyword with the wireless carriers\.
 Then, you must edit the keyword in the Amazon Pinpoint console to match\.
 You can also edit the response message, but the intent of the message must remain consistent with the message that you provide to AWS Support\.

 1. In the table that contains the keyword you want to edit, choose **Edit**, and edit the keyword and response message as needed\.